 As for picking out an energy drink with a caffeine content similar to G Fuel, anywhere in the ballpark of 100mg to 200mg per serving should serve you well.

-That being said, if you don’t exactly follow standard serving procedure and like to personalize your servings, you’ll probably get more mileage with powdered energy drinks due to the increased flexibility they offer.
+That being said, if you don’t exactly follow standard serving procedures and like to personalize your servings, you’ll probably get more mileage with powdered energy drinks due to the increased flexibility they offer.

 Does G Fuel Have Sugar?